Excel Line Column Chart 2 Axes

 If you use two different chart types in a single chart, it's called a combination chart, like the line-column chart shown below.
 This example is on 2 axes, and the steps are shown below

 In Microsoft Excel, you can select data on a worksheet, and insert a chart based on that data.
 You select a specific chart type, such as a column chart, and all of the series are created with that chart type.

 For some charts, you might prefer to see one or more of the series in a different chart type, such as a line chart.
 If you use two different chart types in a single chart, it's called a combination chart (or combo chart), like the line-column chart shown below.

 To see the steps for creating a line-column chart, please watch this short video.
 There are step-by-step written instructions below this video.

 In the example shown below, the product name, number of cases sold, and sales amount are in adjacent columns

-At the bottom of the list, the total amount is calculated, using the SUM function.
-The total can be included in the chart, or left out.
+At the bottom of the list, in cells B9:D9, the total amounts are calculated, using the SUM function.

 First, we'll create a column chart from all of the data, and later we'll change one series in the Excel graph to a line chart.